FaiqShahbaz/CFD-Code-Development/Python_BasicFlows/README.md

-# Basic Flows: Classical CFD Simulations in Python
+# Basic Flows: CFD Simulations in Python

 This folder contains two classic CFD flow problems implemented using **finite difference methods in Python**.
 These examples are foundational and serve as a base for learning numerical simulation, and understanding flow physics.